NixOS/nixpkgs/doc/languages-frameworks/ocaml.section.md

 Here is a simple package example.

-- It defines an (optional) attribute `minimumOCamlVersion` that will be used to throw a descriptive evaluation error if building with an older OCaml is attempted.
+- It defines an (optional) attribute `minimalOCamlVersion` that will be used to throw a descriptive evaluation error if building with an older OCaml is attempted.